DonaldOgbe/Facebook-Mini-Clone-CRUD-App/src/main/java/org/deodev/docs/notes.md

 - Added new feature and created endpoint for getting all comments
 - Added new feature and created endpoint for updating a comment by id
 - Added new feature and created endpoint for deleting a comment by id

+# 16 - 05 - 2025
+- Added new feature and created endpoint for creating a like for post and comment
+- Added new feature and created endpoint for deleting a like by id